QryptoPay setup guide

 WEBHOOK_KEY: <webhook key from settings>

-Example of a signature generation method in pseudocode:
+Below is an example of such a method implemented in pseudocode:

-# Decode the private key from base64/base64url into a raw byte seed
+# decode the private key from base64/base64url into a seed (raw bytes)

 seed := decode_base64_any(private_key_b64)